 Pore Solution Resistivity Sensor for Concrete Materials and Structures

-The Federal Highway Administration (FHWA) sponsored a Small Business Innovation Research (SBIR) project for development of a commercially viable concrete pore solution resistivity (PSR) sensor, conducted by the Callentis Consulting Group in collaboration with Penn State University.
-In line with the Performance Engineered Mixtures (PEM) initiative, a concrete’s Formation Factor is used to assess its transport properties and as an indicator of long-term durability.
-The Formation Factor has been shown to be an important parameter in service-life models to predict chloride ion penetration and corrosion and permeability of concrete.
+The US Department of Transportation (DOT) Federal Highway Administration (FHWA) sponsored a Small Business Innovation Research (SBIR) project for development of a commercially viable concrete pore solution resistivity (PSR) sensor, conducted by the Callentis Consulting Group in collaboration with Penn State University.
+In line with the Performance Engineered Mixtures (PEM) initiative, a concrete’s Formation Factor is used to assess its transport properties and as an indicator of long-term durability and resilience against ingress of aggressive ions.
+The Formation Factor has been shown to be an important parameter in service-life models to predict permeability of concrete, and chloride ion penetration that can cause corrosion of concrete and its reinforcing steel.
 In AASHTO PP 84-20, the Formation Factor is defined as the ratio of the electrical resistivity of the bulk concrete mixture over the resistivity of the concrete pore solution.
 The AASHTO TP 119 and the equivalent ASTM C1876 standards were developed to measure the bulk concrete resistivity, and AASHTO T 358 to measure surface resistivity of the concrete mixture.
 However, there are no standard equipment or test methods for non-destructive measurement of the pore solution resistivity, and the only available methods involve labor-intensive laboratory extraction of the pore solution.
 In-situ measurement of the electrical resistivity of the pore solution along with the resistivity of bulk concrete allows for qualification of concrete mix designs before construction, quality control (QC) and quality acceptance (QA) of concrete batches placed during construction, and service-life prediction of vital concrete infrastructure such as bridges, pavements, and marine structures.
 Additionally, the PSR sensor can be embedded in structures and used for long-term health monitoring to evaluate changes in the chloride content inside concrete over time.
 Finally, the sensor’s output can be translated to concrete’s pH and used for evaluation and mitigation of the risk of alkali-silica reaction (ASR) in concrete containing reactive aggregates.

 The technology under development in this project is a sensor system that allows in-situ measurement of concrete’s PSR with an accuracy of 15% or better compared to laboratory measurements.
 The sensor system includes the sensor assembly that is embedded inside concrete and a measuring device to interrogate the sensor.
 The sensor assembly includes the sensor matrix, attached insulated electronic components, and a placement mechanism.
 The sensor matrix is made of a custom-designed nano-porous body with an insulating skeleton.
 The sensor placement mechanism is designed in a way that would be easily embedded in concrete cylinders or structures.
 The mobile measurement device is a low-cost consumer-level product.
 The overall sensor system and the simple data post-processing is designed for seamless application by field and lab technicians, ideally along with the bulk or surface resistivity measurements.